descope/go-sdk/README.md

 ### Manage Users

-You can create, update, delete or load users, as well as search according to filters:
+You can create, update, delete, logout, get user history and load users, as well as search according to filters:

 ```go
 // A user must have a loginID, other fields are optional.